 Surgeries are widely used when the stability of the knee is compromised due to a rupture of the ligaments, for example the anterior cruciate ligament (ACL).
 In addition, surgeons will replace the damaged ligament with a graft that may be used from the hamstring, patella tendon, or even from cadavers in order to create a taught ligament and reproduce stability in the knee.

 Patella or Knee Cap fractures can also occur in sports and auto accidents.
 Falling directly on the knee, direct contact with the patella or your knee hitting the dashboard in an accident can fracture the patella or knee cap.
 A patellar fracture can be displaced or non-displaced which can be determined by x-ray.
 Depending on the fracture, these can heal with immobilization and non-weight bearing through the joint with the use of crutches or other devices.
 Some patella fractures may require surgical intervention.

-Also, meniscectomies are common technique used if a patient has damaged cartilage which creates pain and instability.
+Also, meniscectomies are common if a patient has damaged cartilage which creates pain and instability.
 In addition, the orthopedic will remove the torn portion of the meniscus using an arthroscopic procedure.
-Total or Partial Knee Arthroplasty are typically utilized for patients with degenerative or arthritic knees that develop over long periods of time.
+Total or Partial Knee Arthroplasty are typically for patients with degenerative or arthritic knees that develop over long periods of time.
 Prosthetic replicas of the tibia, femur, knee cap, and articular cartilage replace damaged anatomy.

 If you would like to learn more about the knee joint, go to JOIONLINE.NET to our library or trending section.